danvonk/danvonk.github.io/readinglist.md

 title: Reading List
 ---

-Though I'm not a voracious reader by any mark, once stuck into a book, I'm always glad for it and it definitely has been the source of many ideas and helped developed my thinking.
+Though I'm not a voracious reader by any mark, once stuck into a book, I'm always glad for it and it definitely has helped me develop my thinking.
 I'm hoping that by tracking my books read and letting it be known publicly that I can get myself to read more...

 | Title                                                         | Author                              | Year Published |
 |---------------------------------------------------------------|-------------------------------------|----------------|